-Model UN is a simulation of the real United Nations: Groups of students represent different countries.
-Nations then gather at a conference to create, debate and adopt or reject solutions to global problems put forth by each nation.
-Students develop skills in public speaking, debate, conflict resolution, critical thinking and research.
+Model United Nations (UN) is a simulation of the real United Nations.
+Groups of students represent different countries, and nations gather at a conference to create, debate, and adopt or reject solutions to global problems put forth by each nation.
+Students develop skills in public speaking, debate, conflict resolution, critical thinking, and research.
 Each school year, they participate in at least two conferences.

 Throughout the school year, there are multiple opportunities for students to serve as ambassadors for the school.
-First among these opportunities is that of serving in the role of tour guide, but resource committee members help with multiple school functions at school and in the community.
+First among these opportunities is that of serving in the role of tour guide, but student ambassadors also help with multiple school functions both on campus and in our larger community.

 "The Untitled Paper" is an all-school, student-run newspaper distributed to the K-12 community.
 Students write articles and take pictures outside of class time.
 All interested students are encouraged to participate.
 Juniors take on the role of assistant editors, learning Adobe InDesign to create and the newspaper layout.
 Seniors are eligible for editor positions, creating, assigning, and editing articles for the eight issues published each year.